brianhouse/art_and_code/README.md

 Code studio open Monday 13:00–15:00

 ## Course Description
 Introduction to computer programming for artists.
 With creative coding, students will explore graphics and animation, sound, real-time video processing, the web, physical sensors, and augmented reality.
 Accompanying critical discussion will unpack historical and contemporary issues in digital media.
 Through practical and theoretical investigations, students will gain a foundation for working with digital form.

 No prior experience is required.
+But asking questions is!

 #### Objectives:
 - Cultivate an ability to think abstractly in terms of algorithms